 - Genetic causes that alter the levels of vitamin D and parathyroid hormone

-- Lactose intolerance in which the body cannot digest dairy products.
+- Lactose intolerance is when the body cannot digest dairy products.

 Plant-based calcium sources include: